 A laptop stand allows employees to adjust their laptop to their eye level, resulting in better posture and reduced neck pain.
 With a laptop stand, employees can say goodbye to hunching their shoulders to type or read the text on their screen.

 Employees in an office should commit to keeping desk spaces clean for everyone.
+It’s important for proper hot desking hygiene.
 On top of being a form of respect, this is a great way to reduce the spread of germs around the workplace.

 Make sure that each workstation has enough sanitary wipes for each employee to clean their desk and keyboard once they finish work.
 That way, the desk will be ready for the next employee who reserves it.